 Two words that strike fear in the hearts of many historians are “blogs” and “wikis”.
 The problem is not simply that these web technologies may be new and unfamiliar, but rather that they challenge us to reconsider established norms about “what counts” as scholarly work in our colleges and universities.
 For instance, if the new history professor at the other end of the hall starts a blog, should that count as a publication?
 What if it’s a long, expository blog essay with scholarly footnotes?
 If there are readers’ comments on a blog, especially from other historians, should this count as peer review?
 Or must a publisher other than the author be involved in the process?
 If so, does that mean we should “count” an essay that a historian contributed to an online publication, such as Wikipedia?
 What if the Wikipedia entry was expanded upon or modified by other contributors?
 Would that make it count more, or less?
 And what on earth does it mean to “publish” scholarly work in this digital age?
 These questions make some historians nervous.

-Permalink for this paragraph 0 Understandably, many historians still favor printed books as a familiar and reliable mode for sharing knowledge.
+¶ 23 Leave a comment on paragraph 23 0 Understandably, many historians still favor printed books as a familiar and reliable mode for sharing knowledge.
 Books offer a stable technology that does not rely on Internet access or operating systems.
 We enjoy the feel of books in the palms of our hands, the ease of reading wherever we choose to sit, and the ability to display our acquired knowledge on our bookshelves.
 We can purchase them from local booksellers and online vendors, or borrow them from academic and public libraries (provided that these institutions continue to be supported by tuition and tax dollars).
 But one serious limitation of printed books is that they are built to provide only one-way scholarly communication of ideas, from author to audience.
 Information is disseminated to readers, who play no part in the knowledge-development process, unless they also happen to discuss it in a class or book group, send a letter to the author, write a book review, or incorporate it into their own scholarship.
 Certainly, readers can take the initiative to dialogue with the author or other readers, but printed books, by themselves, are not designed to promote a two-way exchange of ideas.

-Permalink for this paragraph 0 Despite the fanfare surrounding e-books, the current generation of this digital technology comes with its own issues.
+¶ 24 Leave a comment on paragraph 24 0 Despite the fanfare surrounding e-books, the current generation of this digital technology comes with its own issues.
 The e-book formats currently found most commonly in academic libraries allow users to flip through images of book pages on our browsers, search the text, and copy passages into our notes, but do not alter the one-way flow of scholarly communication from author to audience.
 Consumer-oriented e-books, such as the Amazon’s Kindle, now permit readers to pay for an upgraded service to create highlights and notes on the text, which may be publicly shared online.
 However, Amazon’s initial e-book licensing agreement was not library-friendly, and did not legally permit the lending of content.27 Very recently, in September 2011, the company appears to have shifted its policy by launching a beta program for selected public libraries to distribute e-books, but users are redirected from the public catalog to Amazon’s commercial website with sales pitches.
 Critics have questioned the practice of using taxpayer-funded public libraries to boost Amazon’s hardware sales (ranging from $80 to $200 per unit).28 Whether proprietary e-books are a cost-effective means to expand public interaction with historical scholarship remains doubtful.

 Our web-book design